kpilszak/command-pattern/README.md

 ## General info
 This project shows usage of command pattern.
 The main principle is to encapsulate a request as an object.
 This lets parameterize clients with different requests, queue or log requests and support undoable operations.
-In command pattern we define
+In command pattern we define:
+1. Command interface with method like execute()
+2. Request class
+3. Concrete classes implementing the command interface.
+4. Command Invoker class.

 ## Technologies
 Project is created with: